 Sawhorse desks are easy to make and create a warm, rustic feel for your office.

 If you’re interested in having a little more hands-on involvement, you should consider making a sawhorse desk.
 It’s easy to find sawhorses from hardware stores, or you may be able to find leftovers from a friend’s construction project or garage.

 Attach a wood plank to the sawhorse legs, and you’ve got a desk.
 This easy setup gives your office a rustic aesthetic that will impress your guests.
-This desk offers plenty of legroom and can be built to be as long as you need.
+This desk offers plenty of legroom and you can build a desk to be as long as you need.

 If you’re looking for a desk that works well and looks good, this is a great option.
 Add some plants and a lamp, and you’re ready to get to work.

 A floating desk is made the same way as floating shelves.
-They’re easy to make but give your office a unique look unlike anything else.
+The floating style desk is easy to make but gives your office a unique look unlike anything else.